10 Reasons to Avoid All Soda—That Means Diet Too

 It might be refreshing but soda can seriously damage your health.

 People who drink sodas instead of healthy beverages (think low-fat milk and pure fruit juice) are less likely to get adequate vitamin A, calcium, and magnesium.
 What’s more, soda contains phosphoric acid, which depletes calcium and magnesium—two nutrients help keep your immunity operating at peak efficiency.
-Make sure you don’t skip out on these essential nutrients.
-Even nutritionists don’t get enough of them!
+In case you’re curious, this is what happens to your body one hour after drinking a can of soda.

 Plastic soda (and water) bottles contain a toxic chemical called bisphenol A (BPA) that can leach from bottles into soda…into you.
 Emerging evidence links BPA to myriad maladies, including immune system depression.
 Public health experts recommend that we protect children from exposure to products containing BPA—especially products they consume or use every day.
-Here are other foods that aren’t worth the calories.
+These are the soda secrets Coca-Cola isn’t telling you.

 One can of soda contains 10 teaspoons of sugar.
 That’s a lot of sugar!
 When you feed your body that amount of sugar in liquid form, it makes your blood sugar spike and causes an insulin reaction in your body.
 Drinking soda regularly can eventually lead to weight gain, diabetes, insulin resistance, and other health problems.
 Watch out for these other foods you may not have realized have high levels of sugar.